 Remote working continues to rise too and for startups, teleworkers are often used in order to further cut costs.
 Using IP telephony, these employees and partners can work as if they are in the office, with a specific number for incoming calls, conferencing, voicemail and more.

-With virtual phone numbers (DIDs) in over 300 cities, local infrastructure, knowledge, and staff we create an international presence for your business!
+With local phone numbers (DIDs) in over 300 cities, local infrastructure, knowledge, and staff we create an international presence for your business!

 Why Should You Choose SIP For Your Business?